 Choose your gender and body fat measurement method.
 Then enter the required values (depending on the chosen method), and click 'Calculate' to estimate your body fat percentage.

-This body fat calculator estimates the percentage of fat in your body.
-Choose from several body fat measurement methods, including the US Navy Method, skinfold caliper measurements, and BMI calculations that best suit your needs.
-Track your fitness progress effectively and get valuable health insights.
+This body fat calculator estimates your body fat percentage using several methods, including the US Navy Method, skinfold caliper measurements, and BMI-based calculations.
+Track your fitness progress effectively and gain valuable health insights.

-Body composition is an important factor in overall health, measuring the different proportions of muscle, fat, bone, water, and other tissues in your body.
-An ideal body composition comes with a higher percentage of muscle mass and lower body fat.
-The body fat percentage can not determine your overall health condition.
-Rather it provides valuable insights (inflammation levels, overall fitness, hormonal balance, etc) into your health conditions.
+Body composition measures the proportions of muscle, fat, bone, water, and other tissues in your body.
+An ideal body composition has a higher percentage of muscle and a lower percentage of fat.
+While body fat percentage alone does not determine overall health, it provides insights into inflammation, hormonal balance, and fitness levels.

-Maintaining a healthy body composition with a balance of lower body fat and higher muscle mass provides various benefits including:
+Maintaining a healthy body composition with lower body fat and higher muscle mass offers several benefits:

-This method was developed by the U.S. Navy's Naval Health Research Center (NHRC) in San Diego, California for estimating the body fat percentage.
-This method was developed specifically for military personnel to meet the requirements of body fat percentage for services.
+This method was developed by the U.S. Navy’s Naval Health Research Center (NHRC) for estimating body fat in military personnel.

 Female: